 It’s the most common cancer affecting women worldwide, and early detection is key in saving lives.
-That’s why, in the spirit of Breast Cancer Awareness month this October, LIV reached out to four readers who agreed to share their experiences and inspirational stories of survival.
+That’s why, in the spirit of Breast Cancer Awareness month this October, we reached out to four readers who agreed to share their experiences and inspirational stories of survival.

 Katherine Roselle 45, Filipino

 “I discovered I had breast cancer while I was suffering from domestic abuse.”

 Katherine’s diagnosis came at an extremely low point in her life.
 “When I discovered I had Stage One breast cancer, I was in a bad place.
 For 14 years I’d been in a marriage that was abusive – verbally, emotionally and physically.” she says.
 At the time, her three daughters were five, 12 and 14 years old; she had originally moved to Singapore from the Philippines so they could get a better education.

 When she found out she had cancer, the first thing she thought about was her daughters and their wellbeing.